OxygenFramework/Oxygen.jl/README.md

 ## About
 Oxygen is a micro-framework built on top of the HTTP.jl library.
-Breath easily knowing you can quickly spin up a web server with abstractions you're already familiar with.
+Breath easy knowing you can quickly spin up a web server with abstractions you're already familiar with.

 ## Minimalistic Example